-Some of the symptoms of culture stress include : a feeling of loneliness, homesickness, difficulty sleeping, eating, and concentrating; an upset stomach, fatigue, and headaches.
+Some of the symptoms of culture stress include: a feeling of loneliness; difficulty in sleeping, eating, and concentrating; an upset stomach, fatigue, and headaches.
 Living abroad is also tiring, as it requires you to be "plugged in" a lot (unplugging often only occurs when you close the bedroom door for the night).
 A certain feeling of exhaustion is also normal, particularly during the Spectator Phase.

-It is normal to experience difficulties in adjusting to a new culture, and normal to feel highs and lows off and on.
+It is normal to experience difficulties in adjusting to a new culture.
 Most people who live in another culture are going to experience, or have experienced, the same feelings as you.